DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/notebooks/baizectl.md

 With this guide, you can quickly get started with `baizectl` commands and efficiently manage AI platform resources in practical applications.
-If you have any questions or issues, it is recommended to refer to `baizectl [command] --help` for more detailed information.
+If you have any questions or issues, it is recommended to use `baizectl [command] --help` to check more detailed information.